jalanb/whyp/readme.md

 Witty
 -----

-One of the best compliments of my coding life was when [/u/andru183 called this code "witty"](https://www.reddit.com/r/commandline/comments/2kq8oa/the_most_productive_function_i_have_written/clo0gh2/)
+The best compliment of my coding life was when [reddit called](https://www.reddit.com/r/commandline/comments/2kq8oa/the_most_productive_function_i_have_written/clo0gh2/) this project "witty"
+ * same project, older name
+ * current code even wittier :-)

 Thanks
 ------

+The second best was when

 ![JetBrains](images/jet_brains.png)

-This project has been supported by [JetBrains](www.jetbrains.com), who have graciously licensed use of their [PyCharm IDE](https://www.jetbrains.com/pycharm/) for development of this project.
+graciously licensed use of their [PyCharm IDE](https://www.jetbrains.com/pycharm/) for [contributions](contributions.md) to this project.

 Version
 -------